nremond/pbkdf2-scala/README.md

 should be set as high as possible, to make attacks as difficult as possible, without making legitimate applications unusably slow.
 [Security Considerations section of RFC 3962][ITERS] provides a useful example on how to consider that choice.

-In the test source folder, the `PBKDF2Benchmark.scala` file is a useful benchmarking resource to help you tuning this paramater.

 The current default value is set to 20k.